 Sunbutter has a pretty distinct flavor.
 To me, it’s actually quite a bitter taste, but I found that I really grew to like it as I continued trying it.
-Mixing it with a touch of maple syrup is what made me fall in love with it!
+Mixing it with a touch of maple syrup is what made me fall in love!
 It’s an amazing pancake or oatmeal topping.
 It can also be used as a replacement for peanut butter when you’re craving a spicy peanut sauce on noodles and veggies.
 It also makes a mean Sunbutter&J sandwich or dip for apple slices.

 This review comes from the Imperfect Mommy.
 Her daughter lives with a severe peanut allergy.